 Most campus residence halls do offer kitchens and/or kitchenettes for students to use.

 I have been a heavy coffee drinker for a while and was planning to bring my coffee maker.
 What if I decide to ignore the advice about appliances?

 Ignore our advice??
 Bite your tongue!
 We’ve have already gone into a slew of options, which can save you some money, time, and will support the local businesses.
-But, if you choose to ignore the advice, as mentioned before, the Fire Safety Inspector or someone from the Campus Safety Services Office will fine you and treat themselves to a night on the town (OK we made that last part up - but the fine is real).
+But, if you choose to ignore the advice, as mentioned before, the Fire Safety Inspector or someone from the Safety & Environmental Compliance Office will fine you and treat themselves to a night on the town (OK we made that last part up - but the fine is real).